 I’m going to take you on a little roundabout today.
-I promise I’ll end up with some useful personal finance ideas for you, but first I have to tell you about my friend, Shel.
+The premise is simple: if you’ve got no free time, then you’ve got to optimize what time you have to get the most done.
+And I promise, I’ll end up with some useful personal finance ideas for you.
+But first, I have to tell you about my friend, Shel.

 While creating bad ideas is perfectly normal, there is a problem worth discussing.
 Shel tends to chase his ideas–including all the bad ones–down rabbit holes, spending precious mental energy and time on the never-to-be-realized minutiae of bad ideas.
 What do I mean?